Billeder på siden

 was soon

-closed, but similar insti
+closed, but similar institutions

-Germany, and many new educational ideas
+sprang up throughout Germany, and many new educational ideas arose.

 ins